eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 ### 2.6.5 National Adaptations

-Member States are responsible for modifying the solution to align with national legal requirements (e.g., age thresholds, data retention policies) and security standards (e.g., certification of issuers, encryption protocols).
+Member States are responsible for modifying the solution to align with national legal requirements (e.g., age thresholds, data retention policies) and security standards (e.g., certification of Attestation Providers, encryption protocols).
 The specification provides modular components to facilitate these adaptations without compromising interoperability.

 ## 2.7 Key Differences in between the Age Verification application and the Age Verification functionality in the EUDI Wallet